Netflix-Skunkworks/UnrealValidationFramework/README.md

 ``` c++
 static bool GenerateValidationReport(const FString LevelPath, const EValidationWorkflow Workflow, const FString ReportPath="");
 ```
-Available as both blueprint node and c++ function, this api call allows the user or pipeline to specify a Level, a workflow, and an output path in which to generate validation reports which can then be consumed by applications outside of unreal engine.
+Available as both blueprint node and c++ function, this api call allows the user or pipeline to specify a level, a workflow, and an output path in which to generate validation reports which can then be consumed by applications outside of unreal engine.

-Validations of both [Project](#522-project) & [Level](#521-level) Scope are executed.s
+Validations of both [Project](#522-project) & [Level](#521-level) Scope are executed.

 ### 7.1 Reports
 Reports are generated both via the API call above, but also via the UI when [Run All Validations](#47-run-all-validations) is executed.

-This serializes the results which are often displayed in the UI into reports which are stored along side the project folder.
+This serializes the results which are often displayed in the UI into reports which are stored along side the project folder. (default, unless report path is specified via the API)

 UnrealProject>ValidationReports>NameOfLevel